U.N. nuclear talks in Tehran: frustrated hopes

 It says its drive to stockpile enriched uranium is entirely peaceful and aimed at generating electricity using a future network of nuclear power plants.

-The deadlock over the IAEA's suspicion that Iran is looking into "weaponising" its nuclear activity dates back over three years.
+The deadlock over the IAEA's suspicion that Iran is looking into "weaponizing" its nuclear activity dates back over three years.

 Nackaerts and his team specifically asked last week for access to the Parchin military site near Tehran, without receiving a clear answer from the Iranian side, diplomats said.